-Every December, Muslim youth, parents and converts in the Western countries face a familiar dilemma: Why (or how) should they “celebrate” Christmas?
+Every December, Muslim youth, parents, and converts in Western countries face a familiar dilemma: Why (or how) should they “celebrate” Christmas?

 Now if my head is spinning, imagine the dizziness of a Muslim convert whose family might still be decorating a Christmas tree.

 For Muslim Americans, craving pragmatic solutions, such theological gridlock is frustrating.
 Does it provide for a juicy discussion?
 Absolutely.
 But nothing fruitful comes out of these discussions.